knbknb/ExData_Plotting1/README.md

 ## Introduction

-This repo contains the source code and results for a homework assignment.
+This repo contains the R source code and results for a homework assignment.
 Please refer to <a href="https://github.com/rdpeng/ExData_Plotting1">the instructor's repo</a> and to the file <a href="DataDetails.md">DataDetails.md</a> for details.